druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Times for single instance are on an Amazon t2.2xlarge, for cluster m5.large x17 (1 head node + 16 workers)

 We see both speedup and RMSE improvement when using HyperOpt and Optuna, and the cluster.
-But our feature engineering was quite good and our simple linear model baselines still outperforms boostin.
+But our feature engineering was quite good and our simple linear model baselines still outperforms boosting.
 (Not shown, SVR and KernelRidge are high-performing and an ensemble improves over all individual algos)

 ## Hyperparameter Tuning Overview

-(If you are a data scientist, you can safely skip to Bayesian optimization or the implementations.
-If you are an aspiring data scientist or someone who does modeling part-time, here is some context.)
+(If you are not a hyperparameter tuning data scientist ninja, here is some context.
+If you are, you can safely skip to Bayesian optimization or the implementations.)

-Any sufficiently advanced machine learning model is indistinguishable from magic, and any sufficiently advanced machine learning model needs sound tuning.
+Any sufficiently advanced machine learning model is indistinguishable from magic, and any sufficiently advanced machine learning model needs good tuning.

 Backing up a step, here is a typical modeling workflow:

 - Exploratory data analysis to understand your data.
 - Feature engineering and feature selection to clean, transform, and engineer the best features to create the best possible model.
 - Modeling: model selection and hyperparameter tuning to identify the best model architecture.
 Possibly ensembling to combine multiple models.
-- Evaluation: measure the out-of-sample error in your model.
+- Evaluation: Describe the out-of-sample error and its expected distribution.

 To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model isn't sufficiently sensitive to signal in the data and *variance*, meaning the model overfits the training data in ways that don't generalize out-of-sample.
 Modeling is 90% data prep, the other half is all finding the [optimal bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).

 Hyperparameters are you how you tune the bias-variance tradeoff.
 For a simple logistic regression predicting survival on the Titanic, the regularization parameter lets you control overfitting by penalizing sensitivity to any individual feature.
-For a huge neural network doing machine translation, the number and types of layers, units, activation, in addition to regularization, are hyperparameters.
+For a massive neural network doing machine translation, the number and types of layers, units, activation, in addition to regularization, are hyperparameters.

 *Gradient boosting* is a tree-based method.
 A decision tree constructs rules like, if the passenger is in first class and female, they probably survived the sinking of the Titanic.
-Trees are powerful but a single deep decision tree with all your features will tend to overfit the training data. *Random forests* constructs many decision trees based on random subsets of observations and features and lets them vote (*bagging*).
-This prevents overfitting and performs better out-of-sample.
-Hyperparameters include the number of trees, tree depth, how many features and observations each tree should use.
+Trees are powerful, but a single deep decision tree with all your features will tend to overfit the training data. *Random forests* are many decision trees based on random subsets of observations and features which then vote (*bagging*).
+The outcome of the vote is less overfitted than training on all the data and features and performs better out-of-sample.
+Random forest hyperparameters include the number of trees, tree depth, how many features and observations each tree should use.

 Gradient boosting:

 - Starts with a guess of the median or base rate
 - Fits a tree to the data
-- Adjusts the prediction not all the way to the tree prediction, but part of the way based on a *learning rate* (new hyperparameter)
+- Adjusts the prediction not all the way to the tree prediction, but part of the way based on a *learning rate* (a hyperparameter)
-- Fits another tree to the error in the prediction so far and again adjusts the prediction based on the learning rate
+- Fits another tree to the error in the prediction so far and again adjusts the prediction further based on the learning rate
 - Continues reducing the error for a specified number of boosting rounds (another hyperparameter)

 *Bagging* uses many trees in parallel and lets them vote. *Boosting* uses many trees in series to successively reduce the error, and the estimate is a weighted sum of all of them.

 Gradient boosting is the current state of the art for regression and classification on traditional structured tabular data (in contrast to less structured data like image/video/natural language processing which benefit from deep learning).
-Gradient boosting algorithms like  [XGBoost](https://xgboost.readthedocs.io/en/latest/parameter.html), [LightGBM](https://lightgbm.readthedocs.io/en/latest/Parameters.html) and [CatBoost](https://catboost.ai/docs/concepts/python-reference_parameters-list.html) have a very large number of hyperparameters, and tuning is an important part of using them.
+Gradient boosting algorithms like  [XGBoost](https://xgboost.readthedocs.io/en/latest/parameter.html), [LightGBM](https://lightgbm.readthedocs.io/en/latest/Parameters.html) and [CatBoost](https://catboost.ai/docs/concepts/python-reference_parameters-list.html) have a very large number of hyperparameters, and tuning is a very important part of using them.

 Here are [the principal approaches to hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization)